-We have not generated any revenue from product sales and do not expect to generate any revenue from product sales for the foreseeable future.
+To date, we have not generated any revenue from product sales and do not expect to generate any revenue from product sales for the foreseeable future.
 Our revenues to date have been generated solely from the license agreement with Ascletis.
-We expect that our revenue for the next several years will be derived primarily from this agreement and any additional collaboration that we may enter into the future.
-We did not recognize any revenues from our Agreement with Ascletis during each of the three months ended March 31, 2024 and 2023.
+We expect that our revenue for the next several years will be derived primarily from this agreement and any additional collaboration into which we may enter.